pandanautinspace/pandanautinspace/README.md

 ### Hi there 👋

 My name is Kenneth Browder.
-I'm currently a Computer Science student at Grove City College.
+I'm currently a Master's student at [IP Paris](htpps://ip-paris.fr)